codeconnoisseur-channels/invoiceser/README.md

 ## Features

+- **Live invoice preview** — See exactly how your invoice looks as you build it.
+No guessing, no back-and-forth.
-- **Invoicing** — Create, send, and manage invoices with a live preview.
-Draft and published states, PDF generation, and shareable public links.
+- **Invoicing** — Create, send, and manage invoices with draft and published states, PDF generation, and shareable public links.
 - **Client management** — Store clients (individual or business), with contact details, phone, address, and website.
 Click any client to see all their invoices.
 - **Payment tracking** — Record full or partial payments.
 Dashboard stats and wallet summary update in real time to reflect collected vs outstanding amounts.
+- **Automatic email reminders** — Invoiceser emails your clients on your schedule — before and after the due date — so you never have to chase a payment manually.
-- **Email delivery** — Send invoices and payment reminders via Resend with a PDF attachment.
-Custom reply-to and branding support.
+- **Email delivery** — Send invoices via Resend with a PDF attached.
+Custom reply-to uses your business email from settings.
+- **Real-time notifications** — Get notified the moment a client views your invoice, when a payment is recorded, or when an invoice goes overdue.
+Powered by Convex's real-time subscriptions.
 - **AI assistant** — Chat with your invoice data powered by Groq (Llama 3).
-Get revenue insights, overdue summaries, and business advice.
+Ask things like "Who owes me the most?" or "What was my best month?" and get instant answers.
 - **Analytics** — Revenue charts and breakdowns across time ranges (30d / 90d / 365d / all time).
 - **Multi-currency** — Set a default currency per account.
 Earnings wallet shows actual collected amounts per currency with no forced conversion.
+- **Custom branding (Pro)** — Your own fonts, invoice style, and email domain.
+No Invoiceser mention anywhere on your invoices or emails.
-- **Pro plan** — Upgrade via KoraPay to unlock unlimited AI queries, white-label branding, custom email domains, and predictive analytics.
+- **Pro plan** — Upgrade via KoraPay to unlock unlimited AI queries, custom branding, and predictive analytics.
 - **Dark mode** — Full light/dark theme support.
 - **Admin panel** — Internal dashboard for managing users, announcements, support tickets, and audit logs.